preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 Use these options to create Provisioning Templates for Team Sites of different types, or Publishing Apps.

+Note that in Omnia 6.5 and later, the option Provisioning templates is removed.
+Instead, templates are administrated under each main option, so you will find templates for Communities under the option Communities etc.

 All existing templates are displayed in the list, for example:

 .. image:: provisioning-templates-new4.png